katherinejlu/ece3400/minutes.md

 Absent: None

 1. Discussed buying new IR sensor that uses digital pins
+	* Pros:
+		* only uses one digital pin, rather than 3-4 analog pins
+		* Makes line following easier
+	* Cons:
+		* Costs go towards our budget
+	* Radhika will email Kirstin to try to buy part
+2. Explained Finite State Machine
+	* Need a method where the input is a Direction enum, and it will turn and follow a line until the next junction.
+3. Chose teams for lab 3
+	* Acoustic team: TJ, Michael, Frannie
+	* Graphics team: Katherine, Radhika, Evan

+MEETING ADJOURNED at 12:05 PM

+### 10/20 Meeting
+11:20 AM, Hollister B11

+Present: Evan, TJ, Frannie, Radhika, Katherine, Michael
+Absent: None

+1. Lab today
 	a.
-Pros:
-		i. only uses one digital pin, rather than 3-4 analog pins ii.
-Makes line following easier
+Working to combine the VGA and wireless communication teams
 	b.
-Cons:
-		i.
-Costs go towards our budget
+Need to do integration part, update maze part
 	c.
-Radhika will email Kirstin to try to buy part
-2. Explained Finite State Machine
+Idea is to send 2 8-bit arrays
+2. Milestone 3 due Monday Oct 30th
 	a.
-Need a method where the input is a Direction enum, and it will turn and follow a line until the next junction.
-3. Chose teams for lab 3
+Need:
+		i.
+Working algorithm that explores maze
+		ii.
+Indication that robot is done
+		iii.
+In real life and in simulation
+	b.
+To do:
+		i.
+Line sensing, following and turning - Katherine and Radhika ii.
+Editing chassis and wall sensors - Michael, Frannie iii.
+Compiling code for full robot - TJ, Evan
+3. Future work
 	a.
-Acoustic team: TJ, Michael, Frannie
+PCB stuff - Michael, TJ, Katherine
 	b.
+Algorithm - Radhika, Frannie
-Graphics team: Katherine, Radhika, Evan
+	c.
+Update website - Katherine, Evan

 Motion to Adjourn: TJ
 Seconded: Evan
 MEETING ADJOURNED at 12:05 PM